cockroachlabs/open-sourced-interview-process/README.md

 - [Contributing to the Interview Process Guide](#contributing-to-the-interview-process-guide)

 ## Welcome to the Cockroach Labs Interview Process
-You’ve heard it before folks.
-The interview process is broken.
-So what are we doing to fix it?
-At Cockroach Labs, we are exploring new ways to structure our interview process to account for bias and build an inclusive culture.
+At Cockroach Labs, we are exploring new ways to structure our interview process to create familiarity for candidates and account for bias, resulting in a better candidate experience and hiring decisions.
 Instead of asking questions based on past performance or hypothetical future situations, we focus on assessing the skills you’ll use in your role with exercise based interviews.

 **Why are we open sourcing the interview process?**